As a Character Sheet, spoilers will be below.

 - Revenge Before Reason: If Calvin didn't ask for his hand to be shaken by Schultz, both of them would have lived.
 Alas...

-- Tragic Hero: According to Tarantino, while Schultz did genuinely despise Candie as a despicable and heartless bastard, his own wounded pride played a great deal in his killing of the man.
+- Tragic Hero: According to Tarantino, while Schultz did genuinely despise Candie for his monstrous treatment of his slaves, it was his own wounded pride that made him decide to kill the bastard.

 Broomhilda von Shaft